johnchase/cual-id/README.md

 * maximize uniqueness across studies

 Ultimately we should probably be using a more sane approach for managing sample metadata.
 We hope that the ids that are generated with this system are a step in that direction that is compatible with what people are doing now, and that these ids would ultimately be compatible with better systems (e.g., as primary keys in a relational database).

-## Old text...

-**This repository is being very actively developed so things may not work as planned in every instance.**

-``cual-id`` is a tool to generate pdfs with barcodes.
-Currently the only barcode format supported is [Code 128](http://en.wikipedia.org/wiki/Code_128).
-The barcodes generated will likely be used for label sheets.
-Currently the only sticker sheet format supported is a 4 by 9 sheet such as Electronic Imaging Materials&copy; #80402 label sheets.

-## Install

-To use Barcode-pdf-generator first clone this repository then run:

-        pip install -e .
-Check the install and get script information:

-        BC-generator --help

-In order create a pdf of barcodes for a list of sample IDs from a tab separated text file:

-        BC-generator foo_map.txt bar.pdf